API Keys

 It will take around a minute for query requests using this key to be blocked.

-Once disabled, a key can be reenabled through the action menu.
-It will take a minute or two before it can serve query traffic again.
+• Once you disable an API key, you can enable it again through same action menus.
+It can take a couple minutes before it can serve query traffic again.